intel/gh-contrib-scraper-report-gen/README.md

 - Python 3.10 or higher.

-- Windows OS (other can be used, just without a 'run' PowerShell script helper).
+- Windows or Linux OS.

 ## Quick Installation

 1. Clone this repository, download the ZIP or a release.

-2. Run `.\run.ps1`.
+2. Run the appropriate script for your OS:
+  - **Windows**: `.\run.ps1`
+  - **Linux**: `./run.sh`

-'run' script is a PowerShell helper that automates the installation of dependencies and simplifies the usage of the tool.
+The `run` script is a helper that automates the installation of dependencies and simplifies the usage of the tool.
 It also creates a Python virtual environment if it doesn't exist.

+> __NOTE__: On Linux, you might need to make the script executable first by running: `chmod +x run.sh`

 ## Manual installation (alternatively)